 Retail strategy evolution: Many telcos operate brick-and-mortar stores where customers can try out new products and make purchases.
 This interaction channel is also growing as a place where customers go for service and advice.
 In fact, at many stores sales accounts for less than half of customer interactions.
 Yet, many stores were designed only for the sales process--store layout, staff training, and infrastructure/systems can’t meet the growing service demands.
 Also, incentive systems for store employees are mostly based on sales, even though service constitutes a large percentage of interactions.

 Companies must work to understand what types of service experiences customers want in the stores, then invest in programs to meet those needs.
 We believe that automation of the store associate desktop for common sales and service processes is key to standardizing the customer experience across all stores for an operator.
 It will also enable data analytics to optimize processes and generate insight on customer interactions and experience improvements.

 To be practical, instead of boiling the ocean, we recommend identifying top customer journeys around customer service and sales with the retail environment, then focusing on these top journeys to start.

-Finally, these apps must be supported by intelligent routing and matching; look into the customer profile and reason for the interaction to matching him or her with the most relevant agent.
+Finally, these apps must be supported by intelligent routing and matching; look into the customer profile and reason for the interaction to matching him or her with the most relevant associate.